cpsievert/cpsievert.github.com/pitchRx/index.md

 </div></div></div>

 Note that when using `animateFX`, the user may want to wrap the expression with `animation::saveHTML` to view the result in a web browser.
-If you want to include the animation in a document, [knitr](http://yihui.name/knitr/options#chunk_options)'s `fig.show="animate"` chunk option is very useful.
+If you want to include the animation in a document, [knitr](http://yihui.name/knitr/options#chunk_options)'s `fig.show="animate"` chunk option can be very useful.

 ### Interactive 3D plots